Health & Nutrition7 min read

 Skin-Related Symptoms

-• Red, inflamed skin (look for pinkness on the belly and between toes)
+• Red, inflamed skin.
+(Look for pinkness on the belly and between the toes).

-• Excessive paw licking or chewing (rust-colored staining on paws is a telltale sign)
+• Excessive paw licking or chewing.
+That rust-colored staining on light-colored paws is a telltale sign.

-• Hot spots -- moist, red, painful patches of skin that seem to appear overnight
+• Hot spots.
+These moist, red, painful patches really do seem to appear overnight.

-• Recurrent ear infections with dark, waxy discharge
+• Recurrent ear infections with dark, waxy discharge.
+(Trust me, I've cleaned enough ears to spot an allergy case instantly).

 Respiratory Symptoms

-• Sneezing (less common in dogs than humans, but it happens)
+• Sneezing.
+It's less common in dogs than humans, but it happens.

-• Reverse sneezing (a sudden, repeated inhalation that sounds alarming but is usually harmless)
+• Reverse sneezing.
+This sudden, repeated inhalation sounds terrifying.
+It's usually harmless.

 Digestive Symptoms

-• Occasional vomiting or diarrhea linked to seasonal patterns (less common with environmental allergies, more typical of food allergies)
+• Occasional vomiting or diarrhea linked to seasonal patterns.
+This is less common with environmental allergies and more typical of food allergies.

 Home Remedies and Management

-Before reaching for medications, try these management strategies:
+Before reaching for medications, I always try management strategies first.

 Reduce Allergen Exposure

 • Wipe your dog down after every outdoor walk.
-Use a damp cloth or hypoallergenic pet wipe on paws, belly, and face.
-This removes pollen before your dog tracks it through the house and licks it off.
+I use a damp cloth or hypoallergenic pet wipe on paws, the belly, and the face.
+What sealed it for me was wiping Benny's paws with a white towel and seeing all the yellow dust.

 • Bathe regularly using a gentle, oatmeal-based or medicated shampoo.
-During peak allergy season, weekly baths can make a significant difference.
-Avoid over-bathing with harsh shampoos that strip natural oils.
+During peak season, weekly baths make a massive difference.
+Just avoid harsh shampoos that strip natural oils.

 • Keep windows closed during high pollen days.
 Run the air conditioner with a HEPA filter instead.

-• Limit outdoor time during peak pollen hours, which are typically early morning and late afternoon.
+• Limit outdoor time during peak pollen hours.
+These are typically early morning and late afternoon.

-• Vacuum frequently using a vacuum with a HEPA filter, paying special attention to areas where your dog sleeps.
+• Vacuum frequently using a vacuum with a HEPA filter.
+Pay special attention to areas where your dog sleeps.

 Soothing Topical Treatments

-• Colloidal oatmeal baths soothe inflamed skin and provide temporary itch relief.
+• Colloidal oatmeal baths soothe inflamed skin.
+They provide great temporary itch relief.

-• Coconut oil applied to dry, irritated skin can help moisturize and reduce itching.
+• Coconut oil applied to dry, irritated skin moisturizes and reduces itching.
 Use virgin, unrefined coconut oil.

-• Apple cider vinegar spray (diluted 50/50 with water) can help with itchy paws.
-Never apply to broken skin or open wounds.
+• Apple cider vinegar spray (diluted 50/50 with water) helps with itchy paws.
+Never apply this to broken skin.
+(I learned that the hard way).

-• Cool compresses on hot spots can reduce inflammation and provide immediate relief.
+• Cool compresses on hot spots reduce inflammation.
+They provide immediate relief.

 Dietary Support

-• Omega-3 fatty acids from fish oil can reduce inflammatory responses in the skin.
+• Omega-3 fatty acids from fish oil reduce inflammatory responses in the skin.
 Look for a supplement with EPA and DHA specifically derived from fish.
-Consult your vet for proper dosing based on your dog's weight.
+Check with your vet for proper dosing.

-• Probiotics may support immune system regulation.
-While research is still emerging, many veterinary dermatologists recommend them as part of an allergy management plan.
+• Probiotics support immune system regulation.
+Research is still emerging here.
+However, many veterinary dermatologists recommend them as part of a long-term allergy plan.

 Over-the-Counter Solutions

-For mild to moderate allergies, these OTC options can help:
+For mild to moderate allergies, a basic OTC antihistamine holds up well:

 • Benadryl (diphenhydramine): The standard dosing is 1 mg per pound of body weight, given two to three times daily.
-Always confirm with your vet first, and never use formulations containing xylitol or pseudoephedrine.
+Always confirm with your vet first.
+Never use formulations containing xylitol or pseudoephedrine.

 • Zyrtec (cetirizine): Generally dosed at 10 mg once daily for dogs over 10 pounds.
-Less sedating than Benadryl.
+It's less sedating than Benadryl.
 Again, confirm with your vet.

-• Chlorpheniramine: Sometimes effective for dogs who do not respond to other antihistamines.
-Requires veterinary guidance for dosing.
+• Chlorpheniramine: Sometimes effective for dogs who don't respond to other antihistamines.
+It requires veterinary guidance for dosing.

-Important: Antihistamines work best when given preventatively before allergen exposure, not after symptoms have already flared.
-If you know spring is your dog's worst season, start antihistamines a week or two before pollen season typically begins in your area.
+Important: Antihistamines work best when given preventatively.
+Don't wait until symptoms have already flared.
+If you know spring is your dog's worst season, start antihistamines two weeks before pollen season typically begins.

 When to See the Veterinarian

-• Your dog is scratching so intensely they are creating open wounds or hot spots
+• Your dog scratches so intensely they create open wounds or hot spots.

-• You notice secondary skin infections (crusty, oozing, or foul-smelling skin)
+• You notice secondary skin infections.
+Crusty, oozing, or foul-smelling skin needs a professional.

-• Your dog's quality of life is noticeably affected (poor sleep, loss of appetite, behavior changes)
+• Your dog's quality of life takes a hit.
+Poor sleep, loss of appetite, and behavior changes are big red flags.

 Prescription Options Your Vet May Recommend

 • Apoquel (oclacitinib): A targeted anti-itch medication that works within hours.
-It blocks specific itch and inflammation pathways without the broad side effects of steroids.
+It blocks specific itch pathways without the broad side effects of steroids.

-• Cytopoint: An injectable antibody treatment that neutralizes the protein responsible for sending itch signals.
-A single injection can provide relief for four to eight weeks.
+• Cytopoint: An injectable antibody treatment.
+It neutralizes the protein responsible for sending itch signals.
+A single injection provides relief for four to eight weeks.

-• Medicated shampoos and sprays: Prescription-strength formulations with chlorhexidine or ketoconazole for secondary bacterial or yeast infections.
+• Medicated shampoos and sprays: Prescription-strength formulations with chlorhexidine or ketoconazole.
+They knock out secondary bacterial or yeast infections.

 Allergy Testing

-If your dog's allergies are severe or year-round, allergy testing can identify specific triggers:
+If your dog's allergies are severe or year-round, allergy testing identifies the specific triggers.

 Intradermal Skin Testing